The 2011 Socionomics Summit

 New Horizons in the Study of Social Mood

-This DVD set gives you all the compelling developments in socionomic theory and application presented at the 2011 conference.
+This on-demand video gives you all the compelling developments in socionomic theory and application presented at the 2011 conference.
 Enjoy at your convenience, and at your own pace.

 - Presenters: Robert Prechter, John L. Casti, Johan Bollen, Huina Mao, Eric Gilbert, Matt Lampert, Scott Reamer, Peter Kendall, Kevin Depew, Ken Olson, Mark Galasiewski, Euan Wilson